 There are several tasks that need to be executed when a product is live, thus being in what is called a maintenance phase.
 Understanding the nature of these tasks is crucial to the day to day operations of any digital product.
-They are usually organized as follows:
+They are usually organised as follows:

 Let's see in detail how each of those situations works out.